A1Liu/nyu---csci-201-cso/syllabus.md

 # CSCI-201 Syllabus

 ## 1 Contact Information

-email: my-last-name AT nyu DOT edu (best method)
+* email: my-last-name AT nyu DOT edu (best method)
-web: cs.nyu.edu/~gottlieb
+* web: cs.nyu.edu/~gottlieb
-office: 60 Fifth Ave, Room 316
+* office: 60 Fifth Ave, Room 316
-office phone: 212 998 3344
+* office phone: 212 998 3344

 ## 2 Course Web Page
 There is a web site for the course.
 You can find it from my home page, which is listed above, or from the department's home page.

-You can find these lecture notes on the course home page.
+* You can find these lecture notes on the course home page.
 Please let me know if you can't find them.
 The notes are updated as bugs are found or improvements made.
 As a result, I do not recommend printing the notes now (if at all).
-I will place markers at the end of each lecture after the lecture is given.
-For example, the Start Lecture #1 marker above can be thought of as End Lecture #0.
+* I will place markers at the end of each lecture after the lecture is given.
+For example, the "Start Lecture #1" marker above can be thought of as "End Lecture #0".

 ## 3 Textbook
 The course has two texts: